Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Although there are ways to mitigate this issue, ultimately it's always going to be a trade-off: isolated tests are better at indicating the cause of an error, while integrated tests are better at highlighting the impact.
 Both are equally useful, so it comes down to what you consider to be more important.

 At the end of the day, I still think functional testing is worth it even despite these shortcomings, as I find that it leads to a better developer experience overall.
-It's been a while since I've done classic unit testing, and I'm not looking forward to starting again.
+It's been a while since I've done traditional unit-focused testing and I have no plans to go back.

 ## Summary